Chapter 8: React Implementation with Hooks

 One of React's strengths is its clear component lifecycle.
 With hooks, lifecycle management is straightforward:

-}When the component unmounts, React calls the cleanup function, which unsubscribes from the observable.
+}When the component unmounts, React calls the unsubscribe function that sig.subscribe returned.
 You don't need to manually manage subscriptions in your components.

 8.8.2 When to Dispose ViewModels